allegheny-college-sandbox/cmpsc-100-spring-2020-lab-02/README.md

 ![G. Wiz looking for fast cash](https://github.com/allegheny-college-sandbox/cmpsc-100-spring-2020-lab-02/blob/media/media/CMPSC%20100%20-%20Lab.png)

 Like any gator focused on self-improvement in the new year, G. Wiz's fixed on a resolution to usher in 2020 with _style_ by buying some new wizard hats to add to his current collection.
-There's just one little problem, though: the hats they've picked cost a little more money than what they currently have to spend.
+There's just one little problem: the hats they've picked cost a little more money than what they currently have to spend!

-Reading the latest edition of _The Daily Scale_, the Gator Kingdom's reputable daily paper, G. Wiz remebered that the next lottery drawing is scheduled for next Thursday!
-As our gator friend is a wizard, they immediately pulled down their crystal ball to try to pick the winning numbers.
+Reading the latest edition of _The Daily Scale_, the Gator Kingdom's reputable daily paper, G. Wiz remebered that the next lottery drawing is scheduled for next Thursday.
+As our gator friend is a wizard, they immediately pulled down their crystal ball set to try to pick the winning numbers.
 But, in their haste, G. Wiz _dropped 3 of them_ and they broke into several pieces.
-Your task is to help them reassemble the 3 crystal balls to complete the winning lottery sequence!
+Your task is to help them reassemble the 3 crystal balls to complete the winning lottery sequence.

 One note about the Gator Kingdom lottery: numbers always appear in ascending order (least to greatest).
 Based on previous predictions, the current numbers we know are: